 The Modern Sovereign: From 1817

-New Coinage - New Mint - In 1816, there was a major change in the British coinage, powered by the Industrial Revolution.
+In 1817, there was a major change in the British coinage, powered by the Industrial Revolution.
 The Royal Mint moved from The Tower of London to new premises on nearby Tower Hill, and acquired powerful new steam powered coining presses designed by Matthew Boulton and James Watt. the modern sovereign was born!

 Saint George & The Dragon